PuranNepal/Movie-Review-WebDev/README.md

 # MovieReview

-movies is build using Spring Boot with MongoDB movie-v1 is build using React
+movies is build using Spring Boot with MongoDB and movie-v1 is build using React